Oceania Football Confederation: History

-Australia resigned as an OFC member in 1972 to again pursue membership with the AFC, but rejoined the OFC in 1978.
-Their men's national team (nicknamed the Socceroos) became the first Oceanians to play at a FIFA World Cup in 1974, being drawn in the same group as Chile, East Germany and West Germany.
+Australia's men's national team (nicknamed the Socceroos) became the first representatives from the area to play at a FIFA World Cup in 1974, being drawn in the same group as Chile, East Germany and West Germany.
 They failed to score a goal, but were still competitive in all three of their matches.
 New Zealand's national team the All Whites played in their first World Cup eight years later.
 At the 1982 tournament they suffered heavier defeats than Australia previously had.